 For every major star Pop Artist that the whole world knows, like Warhol, or Lichtenstein, or Hockney, there are many more who made important contributions but get seen comparitively little outside of art world circles and art galleries.
-Below are four more outstanding artists from the Pop Art period, and beyond; though the movement is often seen as over, it’s influences still linger in the work of many contemporary artists.
+Below are four more outstanding artists from the pop art period, and beyond; though the movement is often seen as over, it’s influences still linger in the work of many contemporary artists.

-Hariton Pushwagner; graphic novelist and consumerism cartoonist
+Hariton Pushwagner; graphic novels and consumerism

 In many ways a recently discovered artist, Norwegian Pushwagner struggled to find his style for years before settling on a cartoonish, simple lined and brightly coloured approach that portrayed the extremes of consumerist society in a style familiar to dystopian fiction, or Fritz Lang’s film Metropolis.